xlate/yaml-json/README.md

   ```

 ## Supported YAML Services
 Placing one of the two supported YAML libraries on the class/module path will enable that library within `yaml-json`.
-Note, when using JPMS modules, you must also add the module via the `java` command.
+Note, when using JPMS modules, you must also add the module via the `java` command or your application's `module-info.java` file.

-If *both* libraries are present in your application, you can specify which to use by creating one of the factories in the `io.xlate.yamljson.Yaml` class and passing a configuration property with key `io.xlate.yamljson.Yaml.Settings.YAML_VERSION` and one of the values `io.xlate.yamljson.Yaml.Versions.V1_1` or `io.xlate.yamljson.Yaml.Versions.V1_2`.
-Note, the values specified here are the names of constants, NOT the values themselves.
+If *both* libraries are present in your application, you can specify which to use by creating one of the factories in the
+`io.xlate.yamljson.Yaml` class and passing a configuration property with key `io.xlate.yamljson.Yaml.Settings.YAML_VERSION`
+and one of the values `io.xlate.yamljson.Yaml.Versions.V1_1` or `io.xlate.yamljson.Yaml.Versions.V1_2`.
+Note, the values
+specified here are the names of constants, NOT the values themselves.

 ### SnakeYaml (YAML 1.1):
   ```xml